Pact-Community-Organization/foundation/README.md

 ## Onboarding and Maintenance

 See the docs and wiki for onboarding and maintenance instructions.
+New community members should start with [ONBOARDING.md](docs/ONBOARDING.md) for a complete guide to participation and role progression.

 ## Get Involved